-During construction following the trial OR first run, the target maximum dry density (MDD) for the material should be agreed by the Contractor and Engineer using the test data obtained from the laboratory testing before construction, and the insitu density testing of the trial run during construction.
+During construction following the trial OR first run, the target maximum dry density (MDD) for the modified material should be agreed by the Contractor and Engineer using the test data obtained from the laboratory testing before construction, and the insitu density testing of the trial run during construction.

-The laboratory based target optimum water content (OWC) and target maximum dry density (MDD) should be determined for the subbase layer at minimum frequency of one OWC/MDD test per 5000 m2 of material.
-If the aggregate source, processing method, or materials are expected to change then a new OWC and target MDD should be determined.
+The laboratory based target optimum water content (OWC) and target maximum dry density (MDD) should be determined for the modified subbase/ basecourse layer at minimum frequency of one OWC/MDD test per 5000 m of material modified.
+If the aggregate source, processing method, or modified materials are expected to change then a new OWC and target MDD should be determined.